Armenian resistance during the Armenian genocide: Individual resistance

-In the private sphere, resistance was present in the tiny moments of life.
-Family ties in the camps were attempts to create through their traditional functions a sense of normality.
-This social support system aimed to establish relative safety, cared for orphans, and provided health care under the given circumstances.

-Individuals, from the Muslim population, and officers as city authorities resisted orders of deportation and faced removal from their posts.
+In the camps, support systems were established to care for orphans and provide health care.
+Individuals, from the Muslim population, and officers like city authorities resisted orders of deportation and faced removal from their posts.

-Resistance through Information gathering
+Resistance through information gathering

-Information established an important part of the resistance and was essential for survival.
+Information was an important part of the resistance and was essential for survival.
 Smuggled letters of information about the developments in other camps, abuses of CUP officials on deportees and advice on how to survive in the camps helped Armenians to adapt to the new life realities.
-The full impact of the genocide was long withheld from the ottoman and international public.
+The full impact of the genocide was long withheld from the Ottoman and international public.
 Censorship of foreign embassies impeded international attention and intervention.
-To circumvent the ottoman censoring new modes of expression were employed.
+To circumvent the Ottoman censoring, new modes of expression were employed.
 Such were quoting of biblical passages and literary works, which enabled a restricted spreading of the knowledge of the genocide in international media and politics.
 Such information provoked international support systems such as the ABCFM, Armenian Board of Commissioners for Foreign Missions and the founding of the US Armenian relive committee, leading to fundraising and enacting international pressure.

 Military resistance against the genocide

 The majority of the Armenian population resented military resistance against the genocide and hoped instead for survival through displayed loyalty.
-Important actors of the Armenian community as the church toned down rebellious actions and emphasised patience instead.
+Important actors of the Armenian community as the church toned down rebellious actions and emphasized patience instead.

 In some cases, military resistance was successful: